schinta99/schinta_Portfolio/final-project-part-two.md

 - Interview a person from a demographic area where there is limited access to medicine.

 Text here!

+How familiar are you with HIV and AIDS, and what do you think are the biggest misconceptions people have about them?
+Do you know the difference between them ?
+Why do you think there is still stigma surrounding HIV/AIDS, and how does it affect people’s lives?
+How do you think education or awareness campaigns could help reduce this stigma?
+Do you think policies can reduce the stigma?

 | Goal | Questions to Ask |
 |------|------------------|